EszopiCoder/excel-openfda-api/README.md

 Purpose: Demonstrate openFDA API usage within the VBA framework

 This is an example of how to use the FDA's openFDA API.
-More information on the API is detailed here: https://open.fda.gov/
+More information on the API is detailed [here](https://open.fda.gov/)

-The API returns a JSON script which is parsed using code found here: https://github.com/omegastripes/VBA-JSON-parser
+The API returns a JSON script which is parsed using code found [here](https://github.com/omegastripes/VBA-JSON-parser)

 The current file has two main subs: